mapnik/mapnik/docs/ogcserver/readme.txt

 Consortium (OGC).
 It is in implemented in Python, around the core Mapnik C++ library.

 This is the very first implementation of a WMS for Mapnik.
-Although inital testing seems to suggest it works well, there may be bugs, and it lacks some useful features.
+Although initial testing seems to suggest it works well, there may be bugs, and it lacks some useful features.
 Comments, contributions, and requests for help should all be directed to the Mapnik mailing list.